 New research by the Centre for Inclusive Design in partnership with Adobe and Microsoft has revealed that products and services designed with the needs of people experiencing poverty, disability or the effects of ageing in mind can reach four times the number of intended consumers and impact the bottom-line of organisations.

-- Inclusive Design Infographic Report (accessible pdf – 97 Kb)
+- Inclusive Design Infographic Report (Summary) - 97 Kb

 To highlight the importance of inclusive design, the Centre for Inclusive Design partnered with Adobe and Microsoft to commission ‘The Benefit of Designing for Everyone’ report, which was conducted by PwC.
 According to the report, people who experience difficulty accessing or using products and services are often not included in the design process.
 This can result in disregarding a significant percentage of the Australian population as well as costly retrofits for products and services, which can reach up to 10,000 times the cost of introducing inclusive design earlier on.

 Findings from the report showed that the Australian education, retail and financial services sectors can benefit from implementing an inclusive approach in the design process.

 Within education, inclusive design can translate into an additional 228,000 tertiary qualifications earned in Australia which in turn can increase employment and salaries by $4.5 billion annually.
 Inclusively designed financial services can help more than 830,000 Australians experience improved financial capacity and capability, while in the retail sector there is a $4 billion potential increase to revenue from better-designed products and services.

 Five million Australians across the country are unable to access products and services because of poor design, yet they possess over $40 billion in annual disposable income.
 This number includes people living with a disability and seniors, however, there are millions of Australians who are also vulnerable to exclusion due to location, gender, ethnicity or financial status.